sgoldenlab/simba/docs/kleinberg_filter.md

  ## How to use Kleinberg Filter in SimBA

-1. After running the machine model (i.e., after clicking on `Run RF Model` as documented [HERE](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-8-run-machine-model)), go aheas and click on the `Kleinberg Smoothing` button.
+1. After running the machine model (i.e., after clicking on `Run RF Model` as documented [HERE](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-8-run-machine-model)), go ahead and click on the `Kleinberg Smoothing` button.

  ![](/images/kleinberg1.PNG)

 2. You should see the below `settings menu` pop up.
-Check on the classifier(s) that you wished to apply Kleinberg Smoother/Filter and click on the `Apply Kleinberg Smoother` button to apply the filter.
+Check the classifier(s) that you wished to apply the Kleinberg smoothing for and set the "hyperparameters".
+See the section below for more information about the hyperparameters and the default settings.
+Click on the `Apply Kleinberg Smoother` button to apply the filter.

 ![](/images/kleinberg2.PNG)

+3. The files in the `project_folder/csv/machine_results` will be overwritten with new files, with the same file names as the original files, but now containing the kleinberg smoothened classifications for the selected classifiers.
+To compare the results, either (i) back-up the original files and open it up alongside the newly generated file and compare the `0` and `1` in the relevant classification columns in the right-most part of the file.
+Or, alternative, generate new classifier visualizations as documented [HERE](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md#part-5--visualizing-machine-predictions).

 ### Hyperparameters

 Through the SimBA menues the user can access three hyperparameters.
-For more information of what the hyperparameters mean, check out the [R 'bursts' package documentation](https://cran.r-project.org/web/packages/bursts/bursts.pdf) and [Lee et al. 2019](https://journals.plos.org/plosone/article/comments?id=10.1371/journal.pone.0220596).
+For more information of what the hyperparameters mean, check out the [R 'bursts' package documentation](https://cran.r-project.org/web/packages/bursts/bursts.pdf) the [Lee et al. 2019](https://journals.plos.org/plosone/article/comments?id=10.1371/journal.pone.0220596) paper, or the [original paper](https://link.springer.com/article/10.1023/A:1024940629314).

 In short,